thesadru/genshin.py/docs/hsr_lineup.md

 # HSR Lineup Simulator

-This is a HoYoLAB feature that allows players to submit the teams and buffs they used for the endgame challenges (MOC, Pure Fiction, and Apocalypse Universe.)
+This is a HoYoLAB feature that allows players to submit the teams and buffs they used for the endgame challenges (MOC, Pure Fiction, and Apocalyptic Shadow.)

 ## Example